davidrey123/Ridesharing/README.md

 This repository contains instances for benchmarking ridesharing or dial-a-ride algorithms.
 Each file contains a list of trips requests with time-window and pickup and dropoff location data.

 These instances were synthesized based on observed trips in the city of Melbourne, Australia obtained from the Australian Bureau of Statistics http://www.abs.gov.au/.
+For each instance a random sample of observed trips was selected.
+Three instances sizes are provided **small** (S), **medium** (M) and **large** (L):
+S instances correspond to 0.25% of the daily travel demand in Melbourne
+M instances correspond to 0.50% of the daily travel demand in Melbourne
+L instances correspond to 0.75% of the daily travel demand in Melbourne

+Instances are named as follows: "Ridesharing_SIZE_ID.csv" where SIZE is S, M or L and ID is a unique identifier corresponding to a random sample of observed trips of size SIZE.

 The description of the columns in the instances is provided below.